+Solving complex challenges requires more than just brainstorming—it takes a structured, human-centered approach.
 Design Thinking Workshops help teams align, explore opportunities, and create solutions that drive real impact.

-Whether you’re refining an existing product, tackling an operational challenge, or innovating something entirely new,
+Whether you’re refining an existing product, tackling an operational challenge, or innovating something entirely new, a design thinking workshop provides the framework to generate actionable insights and ideas.

 Design Thinking is a problem-solving methodology that prioritizes human needs, collaboration, and iterative innovation.
 While the term gained popularity in recent decades, its roots trace back to the 1950s and 1960s, when design theorists like Herbert A. Simon (The Sciences of the Artificial, 1969) and Robert McKim (Experiences in Visual Thinking, 1973) explored structured approaches to creativity.